Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.12.01 (BR)
+- SmartMax new compromise:
+  - Optimise the selected spending.
+  - Ensure a minimal cleaning.
+  - Clear research (if not locked and not the selected spending)
+  - Reassign research.

 2023.11.30 (BR)
 - Fixed Governor panel glitching when a value is over 127.
 - Governor panel colors will follow settings panels colors.